jiashen85/Getting_and_Cleaning_Data/CodeBook.md

 rawdata: the merged dataset for X-test and X_train.
 It has 10299 rows and 561 columns.

-subject1: data frame read from subject_test.txt file that contains values for subjects in the testing population.
+subject1: data frame read from "subject_test.txt" file that contains values for subjects in the testing population.
 It has 2947 rows, 1 column with values in a range of 1 to 30.

-subject2: data frame read from subject_train.txt filethat contains values for subjects in the training population.
+subject2: data frame read from "subject_train.txt" file that contains values for subjects in the training population.
 It has 7352 rows, 1 column with values in a range of 1 to 30.

 joint: the combined data frame from subject 1 and subject 2 with column name as "subject".